akutuva21/crnt-lean/docs/foundations.md

 ## Weak reversibility, linkage, and strong connectivity

 - **`Network.WeaklyReversible N`** (`CRNT/Graph/WeakReversibility.lean`) holds when, for every
-  reaction `y → y'`, the source `y` is reachable from the target `y'`; equivalently, every reaction lies on a directed cycle (`weaklyReversible_iff`).
+  reaction `y → y'`, the source `y` is reachable from the target `y'`.
+Equivalently, every reaction lies on a directed cycle; the cycle-cover form `weaklyReversible_iff_onDirectedCycle` is in `CRNT/Graph/CycleCover.lean`, while `weaklyReversible_iff` here records the definitional reachability statement directly.
 Weak reversibility is a central hypothesis of the deficiency-zero theorem. `WeaklyReversible.reaches_symm` records that the source and target of each reaction then reach each other in both directions.

 - **`Network.Linked N c d`** (`CRNT/Graph/LinkageClass.lean`) is *undirected* connectivity: the